miguel-peralta/spring-2024-vip/stage1/stage1.md

 Project Title: Precipitation and Tucson Traffic Accident Frequency

 ## Stage 1: Accident Mapping
 The first stage of the project will be the visualization of historical traffic accident data.
-The visualization will be in the form of a map of the City of Tucson showing the locations where traffic accidents occurred.
+The visualization will be in the form of a map of San Francisco showing the locations where traffic accidents occurred.
 The map can be filtered to show accidents by amount of precipitation, such as accidents that occurred at precipitation levels between 0 and 1 inches.

 The goal of this visualization is to show the areas where the most accidents are occurring.
 The filter will allow users to compare the accident hotspots when precipitation is and is not occurring.